-In order for a Player to cast a spell, he must read the full length of the spell from either his spell book or a scroll, up to, but not including, the invocation line if required.
+In order for a player to cast a spell, they must read the full length of the spell from either their spell book or a scroll, up to, but not including, the invocation line if required.
 The spell must be read loudly, so that it is clearly audible to those within 5' of the caster.
 People should be able to understand what you are reciting.
-A caster may not speak (other than reading the spell), fight, move his feet, or be moved from his position while casting a spell.
-If the caster speaks, fights, moves, or is hit by a weapon (including shafts) during spell casting, the spell is negated.
-If the caster wishes, he may then begin the spell again from the beginning.
+A caster may not speak (other than reading the spell), fight, move more than 12 inches from their starting position, or be moved from their position while casting a spell.
+If a caster actively blocks something while they are casting, their concentration is broken and the spell is negated.
+If the caster speaks, fights, moves more than 12 inches from their starting position, is moved, or is hit by a weapon (including shafts) during spell casting, the spell is negated.
+If the caster wishes, they may then begin the spell again from the beginning.